sandeep3162/devops_project/README.md

 	- Configure HTTP
 	- Configure HTTPS

-This is how I accomplish the given Project.
+This is how I accomplished the given Project.